Bogor Palace: History

 The original colonial building on the site of Istana Bogor was a mansion named Buitenzorg, meaning "without a care" in Dutch (also Sans Souci, meaning "without a care" in French), which dated back to 1745 as a country retreat for the Dutch governors to escape the heat and diseases of Batavia.
 The location for the new palace was discovered by Baron van Imhoff on 10 August 1744, in a village named Kampong Baroe.
-On the site he ordered a mansion to be built, however the construction was not completed by the end of his term in 1750, and thus it was continued by his preceder Jacob Mossel.
+On the site he ordered a mansion to be built, however the construction was not completed by the end of his term in 1750, and thus it was continued by his successor Jacob Mossel.

 An extensive renovation of the palace occurred under Governor-General Herman Willem Daendels (1808–1811).
 The palace was further expanded into two floors, with a new wing added in the east and west of the original structure.

 In 1811 Stamford Raffles led a successful invasion of Java and Britain took possession of the colony until 1816.
 Raffles had Buitenzorg Palace as his residence due to the temperate climate of the hills of Bogor, while conducting most of the council meeting in the Palace of Rijswijk in Batavia.
 During his stay he had the garden of the Buitenzorg palace transformed into an English garden, which became an inspiration for the later botanical garden.

 Later the new governor general Baron van der Capellen (1817–1826) added a small dome on the roof of the main building and founded the botanical garden next to the palace ground.
 However, in 1834, an earthquake triggered by the volcanic eruption of Mount Salak, heavily damaged the old palace of Buitenzorg.
 The ruined palace was then demolished and rebuilt into its present form in 1856— this time with only one storey instead of the original two, as a precaution against further earthquakes.

 From 1870 to 1942 the Istana Bogor served as the official residence of the Dutch governor general, however state affairs were still largely conducted in Batavia.
 Since its foundation, a total of 44 governors-general of the Dutch East Indies had resided in the palace.
 After the Indonesian independence, several feature of the palace was renovated in 1952.
 Major changes include an additional porch at the main entrance and connecting corridors for the main buildings to its wings.
 The palace became the main residence of President Sukarno, but was later neglected by Suharto when he came to office.